Andrewl7127/HackDavis-2021/README.md

 ## Real-time COVID-19 news updates

-In order to get an idea of the most popular COVID-19 articles on any given day, we web-scraped the hottest posts on the [Coronavirus subreddit] (https://www.reddit.com/r/Coronavirus/top/).
+In order to get an idea of the most popular COVID-19 articles on any given day, we web-scraped the hottest posts on the [Coronavirus subreddit](https://www.reddit.com/r/Coronavirus/top/).
 These posts are exclusively news articles pertaining to the COVID-19 pandemic and are updated every day based on popularity/interest.
 At the user's discretion posts can be sent via SMS to their phone - as seen in the video demo above.

 ## Data and Visualizations (Separate From Video Demo)